-Component class Description RocketComponent: The base class of all components, including common features such as child component handling.
-Rocket: The base component of a rocket design, provides change event notifications.
-ComponentAssembly: A base component for an assembly of external com- ponents.
+Component class Description RocketComponent: The base class of all components, including common - features such as child component handling.
+Rocket: The base component of a rocket design, provides change event notifications. ${\it ComponentAssembly}$ : A base component for an assembly of external com- ponents.
 This could in the future be extended to allow multiple rocket bodies next to each other.
-Stage: A separable stage of the rocket. ${\it External Component}:$ An external component that has an effect on the aerodynamics of the rocket.
-BodyComponent: A portion of the main rocket body, defined in cylin- drical coordinates by $r = f(x, \theta)$ .
-Symmetric Component: An axisymmetrical body component.
+Stage: A separable stage of the rocket. ${\it ExternalComponent}$ : An external component that has an effect on the aerodynamics of the rocket. ${\it BodyComponent}$ : A portion of the main rocket body, defined in cylin- drical coordinates by $r = f(x, \theta)$ . ${\it Symmetric Component:}$ An axisymmetrical body component.
 Transition: A symmetrical transition (shoulder or boattail).
 NoseCone: A transition with the initial radius zero.
 BodyTube: A cylindrical body tube.
-Can be used as a motor mount.
+Can be used as a motor F: Q - 1 - mount.
 FinSet: A set of one or more fins.
-TrapezoidalFinSet: A set of trapezoidal fins.
-EllipticalFinSet: A set of elliptical fins.
+TrapezoidalFinSet: EllipticalFinSet: A set of trapezoidal fins.
+A set of elliptical fins.
 FreeformFinSet: A set of free-form fins.
 LaunchLug: A launch lug or rail pin.
-InternalComponent: An internal component that may affect the mass of the rocket but not its aerodynamics.
-StructuralComponent: A structural internal component, with specific shape and density.
-RingComponent: A nonow cylindrical component.
-Inicknesskingcomponent: A component defined by an outer radius and snen thickness InnorTubo An inner tube.
-Can be used as a motor mount and Timer Tube. can be clustered TubeCoupler $\Delta$ coupler tube EngineBlock: An engine block RadiusRinaComponent: A component defined by an inner and outer radius CenteringBing A ring for centering components Bulkhead A solid bulkhead (inner radius zero) MassObject: An internal component shaped approximately like a , , , , , , , , , , , , , , , , , , , solid cylinder and with a specific mass.
-MassComponent: A generic component with specific mass, for example I pavload.
+InternalComponent: An internal component that may affect the mass of Internationponent. the rocket but not its aerodynamics. $Structural {\it Component}$ : A structural internal component, with specific shape a constant and an area of the constant and are and density. ${\it RingComponent}$ : A hollow cylindrical component.
+Thickness Ring Component: A component defined by an outer radius and shell thickness.
+InnerTube: An inner tube.
+Can be used as a motor mount and can be clustered.
+TubeCoupler: A coupler tube.
+EngineBlock: An engine block. ${\it RadiusRingComponent}$ : A component defined by an inner and outer radius.
+CenteringRing: A ring for centering components.
+Bulkhead: A solid bulkhead (inner radius zero).
+MassObject: An internal component shaped approximately like a solid cylinder and with a specific mass.
+MassComponent: A generic component with specific mass, for example payload.
 RecoveryDevice: A recovery device.
 Parachute: A parachute.
-Streamer: A streamer.
-ShockCord: A shock cord with a specified material and length.
+Streamer: A shock and with a specified meterial and length ShockCord: A shock cord with a specified material and length.